ryohei-oishi/ryohei-oishi.github.io/_pages/research.md

 <br/>

 ## Some Work in Progress
+"Assessing Partial Exogeneity of Shock Proxies: A Bayesian Proxy-DSGE framework" (Draft coming soon.
+Slides available upon request)

-"Fiscal adjustments and optimal monetary policy in HANK" (Draft coming soon)
+"Fiscal adjustments and optimal monetary policy in HANK"

 "Structural Estimation of Dynamic Equilibrium Models with Unstructured Data" (with <a href="https://www.saracasella.com/" target="blank">Sara Casella</a>,